ayush-saint/manifestaci-n/README.md

 # manifestaci-n
-this is my first git repository author is ayush-saint
+this is my first git repository,

+author is ayush-saint